jeanyvesruffin/Spring_Data_JPA/README.md

 	...WHERE a.state=?1 AND a.country=?2
 	...WHERE a.state=?1 OR a.state=?2

-Exemple dans le fichier LocationJpaRepository:
+Exemple dans l'interface LocationJpaRepository:

 	...
 	List<Location>findByStateOrCountry(String value,String value2);
 	List<Location>findByStateAndCountry(String state,String country);
 	...

-Avec comme test associé
+Avec comme test associé dans LocationPersistenceTests

 	...
 	@Test